drewstone/hrf-map/README.md

 - Reports and legal work
 - Events
 - Overviews of projects such as the Flash drives for Freedom

+The datasets currently being accessed can be found in `src/util/data`.
+While we are pulling this data in, there is currently no formatting of the data into layers for the map for many of the datasets.

 ## Credentials